 "Overhang" refers to the number of shares of the Company's common stock that are subject to outstanding awards or remain available for new award grants.
-The following table shows the total number of shares of the Company's common stock that were subject to outstanding restricted stock and restricted stock unit awards granted under the Equity Incentive Plan and Prior Plan, that were subject to outstanding stock options granted under the Equity Incentive Plan and Prior Plan, that were then available for new award grants under the Equity Incentive Plan as of December 31, 2023 and as of March 31, 2024.
-(In this proposal, the number of shares of the Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of the Company's common stock covered by those awards.
+The following table shows the total number of shares of the Company's common stock that were subject to outstanding restricted stock and restricted stock unit awards granted under the Equity Incentive Plan and Prior Plan, that were subject to outstanding stock options granted under the Equity Incentive Plan and Prior Plan, that were subject to outstanding stock options granted under the Equity Incentive Plan and Prior Plan, the available for new award grants under the Equity Incentive Plan as of December 31, 2023 and as of March 31, 2024.
+(In this proposal, the number of shares of the Company's common stock subject to restricted stock and restricted stock unit awards granted during any particular period or outstanding on any particular date is presented based on the actual number of shares of the Company's common stock.
 For awards subject to performance-based vesting requirements, the number of shares presented is based on the maximum level of performance.)

-As of December 31, 2023 As of March 31, 2024 [ Shares subject to outstanding restricted stock and restricted stock unit awards (excluding performance-based vesting awards) 537,461 500,152 Shares subject to outstanding performance- based vesting restricted stock and restricted stock unit awards Shares subject to outstanding stock options (excluding performance-based vesting options) 843,320 792,165 Shares subject to outstanding performance- based vesting options Shares available for new award grants 610,098 670,036
+As of December 31, 2023 As of March 31, 2024 [ Shares subject to outstanding restricted stock and restricted stock unit awards (excluding performance-based vesting awards) 537,461 500,152 Shares subject to outstanding performance-based vesting restricted stock and restricted stock unit awards Shares subject to outstanding stock options (excluding performance-based vesting options) 843,320 792,165 Shares subject to outstanding performance-based vesting options Shares available for new award grants 610,098 670,036